nschoe/hpm/README.md

     - Implemented reset of a new entry book : deletes all passwords in the entry book associated with his master password

+- March 29, 2014
+    - Adding a new entry in one's book is working with the limitation of one password entry per service (this is a choice : so that we can extract a password with just **hpm -e service** rather than **hpm -e service user** ; the tool is designed to be *quick* to use)

 TODO
 ====
+- Rewrite 'initiate' function to use 'withLibrary' rather than calling 'withLibrary initiate' in the main function
 - Hide the character typing in the terminal when asking the user its master password
 - Implement hashing of master password